perfectionemiene/perfectly-hooked/README.md

 # Why I Built This

-I believe every business—big or small—deserves a professional online presence.
+I believe every business; big or small, deserves a professional online presence.

 Perfectly Hooked became the perfect opportunity to combine my passion for crochet with my growing interest in frontend development while creating something genuinely useful for customers.